Verify repository client with certificates

 *.crt files are added to this directory as CA roots.

-Note: As of Docker 1.13, on Linux any root certificates authorities are merged with the system defaults, including as the host’s root CA set.
-On prior versions of Docker, and on Docker Enterprise Edition for Windows Server, the system default certificates are only used when no custom root certificates are configured.
+On Linux any root certificates authorities are merged with the system defaults, including the host’s root CA set.
+If you are running Docker on Windows Server, or Docker Desktop for Windows with Windows containers, the system default certificates are only used when no custom root certificates are configured.

 The presence of one or more